NREL/resstock/docs/read_the_docs/source/outputs/default_outputs.rst

 where <#> represents any of the defined option numbers.
 See :doc:`../upgrade_scenario_config` for more information.

-Note that option level information will only exist when applicable for a given upgrade.
+Note that the name, cost, and lifetime information will only be populated when applicable for a given upgrade option (i.e., when the apply logic evaluates as true).